fbpx Skip to content

 I think there are 2 explanations:

-1. It’s exposed to northerly swells, which can catch ill-advised skippers off guard if one shows up in the middle of the night.
+1. It’s exposed to northerly swells, which can catch ill-prepared skippers off guard if one shows up in the middle of the night.
 Read more about northerly swells and other marine conditions to be aware of in my post on BVI weather

 2. The approach from inside North Sound past Saba Rock requires careful navigation (there is an easier approach from the north)

-Sunset at Setting Point in Anegada on a BVI yacht charter
+Sunset at Setting Point Anegada

 Anegada (other than the main anchorage)